josephmars/SFI_CGS_2024/README.md

   - [Future Work](#future-work)

 ## Overview
-This project involves extracting data from Reddit, preprocessing it, and analyzing it using machine learning models to understand discussions around AI and employment.
+This project involves extracting data (more than 2TB) from Reddit, preprocessing it, and analyzing it using machine learning models to understand discussions around AI and employment.
 The analysis includes data collection, preprocessing, model training, and topic modeling.
+It was done using the Old Dominion University HPC.
 This project was part of the [SFI CGS 2024](https://www.sfi.ie/cgs/cgs-2024/) project.